arguellesm/faux/docs/dev_tools.md

 one.

-### Test framework
+### Test runner

-A test framework will allow us to structure tests and execute them comfortably.
+A test runner will allow us to structure tests and execute them comfortably.

 These were the considered criteria: